 The Accident Investigation Bureau (AIB) Nigeria and the Benin Republic Air Accident Investigation have signed a Memorandum of Understanding (MoU), to boost cooperation in terms of air accident investigation and capacity building.

-The agreement was in four parts including cooperation, capacity building, exchange of information on accident investigation and assistance in cases of air accident.
+The agreement was in four parts including cooperation, capacity building, exchange of information on accident investigation and assistance in cases of an air accident.

-He further disclosed plans to sign agreement with some other African states including Sao Tome and Principe and Niger Republic, adding that AIB was considering agreements with four countries and would be concluded within the next few months.
+He further disclosed plans to sign an agreement with some other African states including Sao Tome and Principe and Niger Republic, adding that AIB was considering agreements with four countries and would be concluded within the next few months.

 He reiterated that Nigeria has become a force to reckon with in Africa in the area of accident investigation and capacity building adding that Nigeria had the needed resources to assist other African countries.